My small brand’s big principle: why slow fashion is at the heart of my business

 I’m well aware that these stories come in and out of the press from time to time.
 I find it positive that even fast fashion names like H&M are making conscious choices and implementing steps towards sustainability.

-I know there is a mountain to climb when it comes to changing the way a lot of fashion is produced but when I watch things like the BBC documentary it reinforces my slow fashion ethos and reminds me to be accountable every step of the way.
+I know there’s a mountain to climb if we're to change how a lot of fashion is designed and manufactured.
+But at Amanda Thompson Couture that struggle reinforces my slow fashion ethos and reminds me to be accountable every step of the way.